 Today, like every December 1 since 1988, is World AIDS Day, a day to show support for the over 36 million people living with HIV worldwide as well as remember those we’ve lost in this global pandemic.
 While antiretroviral medication has made significant advances in the last three decades, there is still much work to be done.
 For those living with AIDS, medical cannabis has been a mainstay used in combination with antiviral therapy.
-AIDS patients self-report using medical cannabis for a variety of reasons; many of these are now under scientific investigation.
+AIDS patients self-report using medical cannabis for a variety of reasons, from appetite stimulation to anxiety.
+Many of these conditions are now under scientific investigation.

 Raising the #WorldAIDSDay Flag on Parliament Hill today.